Scindapsus treubii ‘Moonlight’ is a mysterious beauty that’s guaranteed to make your indoor garden feel like a magical, moonlit haven.

-That’s it for our Scindapsus treubii Moonlight care guide!
-We hope you’re feeling well equipped to embrace this enchanting houseplant and give it the care it deserves.
+That’s it for our Scindapsus treubii ‘Moonlight’ care guide!
+You should feel well-equipped to embrace this enchanting houseplant and give it the care it deserves.

 - Aim for medium to bright indirect light to bring out the beautiful silver and green variegation in the leaves.

 - Establish a balanced watering routine, allowing the soil to dry out between waterings and ensuring proper drainage.

 - Provide a comfortable temperature range of 60-80°F (15-27°C) and maintain humidity levels of 40%-60% for a happy plant.

 - Use a well-draining potting mix, incorporating perlite and orchid bark for optimal drainage and root health.

 - Fertilize during the growing season with a nitrogen-rich or well-balanced fertilizer for best results.